Jean-Luc Joncas

 Jean-Luc Joncas (born 16 December 1936) was a Progressive Conservative member of the House of Commons of Canada.
 He was a businessman by career.

 Born in Amqui, Quebec, Joncas represented the Quebec riding of Matapédia—Matane where he was first elected in the 1984 federal election and re-elected in 1988, therefore becoming a member in the 33rd and 34th Canadian Parliaments.

 Joncas left federal politics after his defeat in the 1993 federal election by René Canuel of the Bloc Québécois.

+Controversy for Claiming Milage as an MP

+In 1988, Joncas was the subject of controversy after allegations he and his family inappropriately claimed milage for his travel to and from Ottawa.
+These allegations appeared in the Montreal Gazette in November 1988.